bassamanator/Sovol-SV06-firmware/README.md

 1. `G28`
    1. Check to see if `X` and `Y` max positions (`G90`, `G1 X223 F3000`, `G1 Y223 F3000`) can be reached, and adjust `position_max`, if necessary.
 You can probably go all the way up to `225` for `X` and `Y` both, however, I would not recommend it.
 2. Do a `G34`; mechanical gantry calibration.
-After the controlled collision against the beam at the top, there will be a 10 second pause for you to verify that both sides of the gantry are pressed up agaisnt the `stoppers` at the top.
+After the controlled collision against the beam at the top, there will be a 10 second pause for you to verify that both sides of the gantry are pressed up against the `stoppers` at the top.
 You will hear a succession of beeps.
    1. Figure out your `Z` `position_max` by baby stepping your way up to the beam.
 The range is 250 to 261 from what I've seen, could be even higher for you.
 Adjust `position_max`, if necessary.
 I can go all the way to 258, however, I would not print anything higher than 257.
 3. Pid tune the bed, but first move the printhead to the center.
 Ideally, all Pid tuning should occur at the temperatures that you print most at.
    1. `G28`